 The other day I met this guy named Carl.
 Now, I might forget that name, but he was wearing a Grateful Dead t-shirt.
 What’s a band like the Grateful Dead?
 Phish.
 Where do fish live?
 The ocean.
 What else lives in the ocean?
 Coral.
 Hello, Co-arl.
 (Wrubel & Spiller, 2010)

 It seems the more vivid or unusual the mnemonic, the easier it is to remember.
 The key to using any mnemonic successfully is to find a strategy that works for you.

 Link to Learning

 Watch this fascinating TED Talk titled “Feats of Memory Anyone Can Do.”
 The lecture is given by Joshua Foer, a science writer who “accidentally” won the U. S. Memory Championships.
 He explains a mnemonic device called the memory palace.
-You can also watch this video as Foer gives an example of how he uses the memory palace to memorize the digits of pi.

 Some other strategies that are used to improve memory include expressive writing and saying words aloud.
 Expressive writing helps boost your short-term memory, particularly if you write about a traumatic experience in your life.
 Masao Yogo and Shuji Fujihara (2008) had participants write for 20-minute intervals several times per month.
 The participants were instructed to write about a traumatic experience, their best possible future selves, or a trivial topic.
 The researchers found that this simple writing task increased short-term memory capacity after five weeks, but only for the participants who wrote about traumatic experiences.
 Psychologists can’t explain why this writing task works, but it does.